Empire AI Cluster Information¶

-The first test system of the Empire AI Consortium is in production.
-This system is referred to as Alpha+ (it's the original alpha cluster plus additional compute nodes added after the initial deployment).
-Its successor, Beta, is expected to be available in late May 2026.
+The alpha+ and beta systems of the Empire AI Consortium are in production.
 System specifications for both the clusters are in the Empire AI Alpha+ Beta announcement.

 If you are using CCR's systems to prepare to onboard to Empire AI and need assistance with that, please submit a ticket to CCR Help.